Kapendev/parin/CHEATSHEET.md

 void setVsync(bool value);
 /// Returns the total elapsed time since the application started. double elapsedTime();
+/// Returns the elapsed time at the start of the current tick. double tickTime();
 /// Returns the total number of ticks since the application started. ulong elapsedTicks();
 /// Returns the time elapsed since the last frame.